3urobeat/cs2-autoaccept-linux/README.md

 # cs2-autoaccept-linux
-This C++ script automatically accepts CS2 matches for you by analyzing your screen every 4 seconds and moving your mouse when it detects the 'Accept' button.
+This C++ script automatically accepts Counter-Strike 2 matches for you.
+It does this by analyzing your screen every 4 seconds and moving and clicking with your mouse when it detects the 'Accept' button.
-Since this script does not interfere with any game files it should be completely VAC safe.
+Since this script does not interfere with any game files and just takes screenshots of your display it is completely VAC safe.

 This script is for Linux only.
-If you are on Windows see [my other repository for a Windows version.](https://github.com/3urobeat/cs2-autoaccept)
+If you are on Windows, please see [my other repository.](https://github.com/3urobeat/cs2-autoaccept)

 ![Screenshot](https://raw.githubusercontent.com/3urobeat/cs2-autoaccept-linux/master/.github/img/showcase.png)